 In a rapidly changing world marked by terrorism and natural disasters, navies across the world are looking to diversify.
 Modern navies find themselves called upon for disaster relief and counter-insurgency far more often than naval warfare, but must still retain naval warfighting capabilities for times of crisis.
 Amidst this dilemma, amphibious warfare ships are becoming a popular asset for navies all over the world, for reasons to be explored in this article.

 The procurement of amphibs is proceeding at a rapid pace.
 More affordable than aircraft carriers, many nations are procuring amphibs to meet their expeditionary needs.
-Over 28 nations operate or are purchasing amphibious warfare ships, including naval lightweights such as the Philippines and Oman.
-By comparison, only five nations operate Conventional Take-Off and Landing (CTOL) aircraft carriers.
+Over 28 countries operate or are purchasing amphibious warfare ships, including naval lightweights such as the Philippines and Oman.
+By comparison, only five countries operate Conventional Take-Off and Landing (CTOL) aircraft carriers.

 Furthermore, amphibs can carry out many combat-related tasks, making them militarily versatile.
 For example, they can serve as command vessels.
 Italian Rear Admiral Massimo Annati (Ret.) says: “In many cases the major amphibious vessels can act as command vessels, thanks to relevant facilities for an embarked staff and large availability of communication suites as well as command-and-control systems.”
 He further notes: “Thanks to the presence of large spaces onboard, together with the availability of small watercraft, helicopters, accommodations, etc, [the role of amphibs can be] expanded also to new tasks as different as Mine Counter Measures Command and Support Ship (MCS), floating base for Maritime Interception Operations with an Embarked Military Force, support of patrol craft during security operations to distant areas, transport, humanitarian and disaster-relief operations, and more.”
 Some of this versatility is provided by the embarkment of helicopters, which can perform tasks from insertion of forces to antisubmarine warfare to cargo transport.
 By simply changing helicopter outfits, amphibs can accomplish a wide variety of tasks.
 For navies who do not have the liberty of purchasing purpose-built vessels for every mission, this is an appealing proposition.

-In conclusion, the number of nations operating amphibious warfare vessels today exceeds the number nations with CTOL aircraft carriers.
+In conclusion, the number of nations operating amphibious warfare vessels today exceeds the number nations with CTOL aircraft carriers, a trend which will likely continue.
 While designed primarily to insert land forces from the sea, amphibs can perform other roles as well, making them ideal for smaller navies.
-With amphibs on order or planned for a multitude of nations including the Philippines, Egypt, India, Canada, the United States, China, and Japan, amphibs will continue to be an increasingly common sight on the world’s oceans and seas.
+With amphibs on order or planned for a multitude of nations including the Philippines, Egypt, India, Canada, the United States, China, and Japan, these vessels will continue to be an increasingly common sight on the world’s oceans and seas.